IPS-Eye-White

 Introduction

 They were continually devoting themselves to the apostles' teaching and to fellowship, to the breaking of bread and to prayer.
-Everyone kept feeling a sense of awe; and many wonders and signs were taking place through the apostles.
-And all those who had believed were together and had all things in common; and they began selling their property and possessions and were sharing them with all, as anyone might have need.
-Day by day continuing with one mind in the temple, and breaking bread from house to house, they were taking their meals together with gladness and sincerity of heart, (Acts 2:42-46)
+(43) Everyone kept feeling a sense of awe; and many wonders and signs were taking place through the apostles.
+(44) And all those who had believed were together and had all things in common; (45) and they began selling their property and possessions and were sharing them with all, as anyone might have need.
+(46) Day by day continuing with one mind in the temple, and breaking bread from house to house, they were taking their meals together with gladness and sincerity of heart, (47) praising God and having favor with all the people.
+And the Lord was adding to their number day by day those who were being saved.
+(Acts 2:42-47 NASB)

 True Unity

-However, recent research on articles on unity in the modern church show that most Christian leaders tend to agree (to one degree or another) that there should be unity in the church - usually pointing to the New Testament passages that speak on the subject.
+Most Christian leaders agree that there should be unity in the church - often pointing to the New Testament passages that speak on the subject.

-Put on therefore, as the elect of God, holy and beloved, bowels of mercies, kindness, humbleness of mind, meekness, longsuffering; Forbearing one another, and forgiving one another, if any man have a quarrel against any: even as Christ forgave you, so also do ye.
-And above all these things put on charity, which is the bond of perfectness.
-And let the peace of God rule in your hearts, to the which also ye are called in one body; and be ye thankful.
-(Colossians 3:12-15)
+So, as those who have been chosen of God, holy and beloved, put on a heart of compassion, kindness, humility, gentleness and patience; bearing with one another, and forgiving each other, whoever has a complaint against anyone; just as the Lord forgave you, so also should you.
+Beyond all these things put on love, which is the perfect bond of unity.
+Let the peace of Christ rule in your hearts, to which indeed you were called in one body; and be thankful.
+(Colossians 3:12-15 NASB)

-However, although it is impossible that we are going to like everyone we come into contact with, when it comes to other believers we have to remember that we have one enormous factor in common - we are all redeemed by Christ and have all been adopted as God's sons and daughters.
-Although it can be as difficult as all get-out, we belong to one family and we need to accept the differences between us.
+Although it is impossible that we are going to like everyone we come into contact with, when it comes to other believers we need to remember what we have in common i.e. we have all been redeemed by Christ and have all been adopted as God's sons and daughters.
+We all belong to one family and although families do not always agree on everything the bond between them should remain unbroken.
+As Paul wrote,

 There is neither Jew nor Greek, there is neither bond nor free, there is neither male nor female: for ye are all one in Christ Jesus.
 (Galatians 3:28)